surma/surma.dev/content/things/portrait-mode.md

   \Rightarrow & s = \frac{D}{2} \pm \sqrt{\frac{D^2}{4} - D\cdot f} \\
 \end{array}
 $$
-<figcaption>The “focusing equation” (not an official name) determines the lens’ position based on focal length and desired focal plane distance from the sensor.</figcaption>
+<figcaption>The “focusing equation” (not an official name) determines the lens’ position based on focal length and the subject’s distance from the sensor.</figcaption>
 </figure>

 Apologies for skipping the math there in the middle, but it’s really just a bunch of transformations until you can use the [quadratic formula].
-The majority of cameras don’t use this formula, of course, as they can’t measure the distance to the target, but [use phase detection or contrast detection][autofocus].
+The majority of cameras don’t use this formula, of course, as they can’t measure the distance to the target, but [use phase detection or contrast detection][autofocus] instead.
 But something interesting can be derived from the formula: For the result to even exist, the expression in the square root must be positive.

 $$
 \begin{array}{rcl}